zamanmayed1/Email-Crawler/README.md

 ### 1. Download the Extension

-- Download the project as a `.zip` file from the GitHub repository.
+- [Download Now](https://github.com/zamanmayed1/Email-Crawler/archive/refs/heads/main.zip) the project as a `.zip` file from the GitHub repository.
 - Extract the `.zip` file to a location on your computer.

 ### 2. Load the Extension in Chrome